 Project management and cross-team collaboration

 Teams today span the globe, or at the very least, the department floor.
-So communication between teams is critical.
+So cross-functional communication is critical.
 Integrations with other marketing technology (martech) can enhance collaboration and tracking to help your teams stay connected.
 Integrations with these tools are standard for most DAM systems, while they might not be for MAM tools.
 Understanding the possibilities when you’re coming up with your list of must-haves will help you narrow down your search.

 Serving the full content lifecycle